Grand Lodge of Idaho: Membership

 As in most Masonic jurisdictions, membership in a Masonic Lodge under the jurisdiction of the Grand Lodge of Idaho is open to any male over 18 years of age who believes in a Supreme Being.
 In addition, Idaho Lodges require a candidate to be an Idaho resident for at least six months and apply for membership in his local Lodge.
 However, once he becomes a member of his local Lodge he may become a "plural affiliate" (i.e. a member of another Lodge simultaneously) elsewhere.

+In Idaho "membership in Masons statewide has declined from 11,000 in 1982 to 4,388 members" in 2010, and to 2,198 by 2023.
+Also "the number of lodges has declined to 56."

 Prince Hall Freemasonry in Idaho

 In the early 1990s the Grand Lodge of Idaho formally recognized Prince Hall Freemasonry.
 However, as of 2006 there is no separate Prince Hall Masonic jurisdiction in Idaho.
 Prince Hall Freemasonry in the state is currently administered by the Prince Hall Grand Lodge of Oregon.